Manikanta25055/Rasberry_Pi_5-/Project_3_AI/README.md

 ./download_resources.sh
 ```
 # Detection Example

 ![detection](https://github.com/user-attachments/assets/e1369279-8dd5-4c93-a4c4-e30885a2e28e)

-This example demonstrates object detection.
-It uses YOLOv6n model as default.
-It supports also yolov8s and yolox_s_leaky models.
+This is the one of the basic model demonstrated here, it uses YOLOv6n model as default.
-It uses Hailo's NMS (Non-Maximum Suppression) layer as part of the HEF file, so all detection networks which are compiled with NMS can be used with the same code.

 #### To run the example use:
 ```bash